 According to the staff of Mayo Clinic, dirty humidifiers can breed bacteria and mold.
 In fact, without proper care, your air diffuser can do you more harm than good.
 You could be putting yourself at risk of:

 Recent studies have shown that 75% of Americans don’t clean their humidifiers frequently enough.
 Every third humidifier has developed bacteria or fungal growth.
-Alieen M. Marty, MD from the International University of Florida says that it happens not only at home but at hospitals as well.
+Alien M. Marty, MD from the International University of Florida says that it happens not only at home but at hospitals as well.
 Inhaling the air produced by a dirty humidifier is especially dangerous for kids with breathing problems and asthma.
 There’s been a case detected in Utah when a kid developed a lung injury after inhaling metal deposits formed inside of a humidifier.
 So, if you don’t take care of your humidifier, you will be causing damage to your body.
 Your air diffuser will eventually become a cozy home for microbes.
-If you don’t clean it regularly, the only choice will to replace it.
+If you don’t clean it regularly, the only choice will replace it.

 Our clients ask this question quite frequently.
 A standard approach to humidifier care goes as follows: spend 20-30 minutes per day to take care of your humidifier; once in a week, it’s time for a thorough cleaning: aside from using only water, you can clean a device with vinegar for a lasting effect.
 You can also follow the advice given by the Environmental Protection Agency – to clean your humidifier.
-Also, if you have any of the following factors, it would be better to clean your humidifier every day: pets at home; little kids (who are extremely sensitive); dry climate; you are using hard water to fill the humidifier.
+Also, if you have any of the following factors, it would be better to clean your humidifier every day: pets at home; little kids (who are extremely sensitive); a dry climate; you are using hard water to fill the humidifier.

 The good news is that cleaning a humidifier is not expensive at all.
 You can use what you already have at home.
 Our clients usually use: